stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 09 (P2L6) - Formal Specification Exercise.md

 ### ORDERED Spec And Pre Quiz

-_Give the signature for the REORDERED function that determines whether an input Vector of integers is in descending order._
+_Give the signature for the REORDERED function that determines whether an input Vector of integers is in descending order_.

 `Bool Y = REORDERED(Vector<int> X)`

 ### PERMUTATION Signature Quiz

-_Give the signature for PERMUTATION that takes two Vectors of integers and returns whether they are permutations of each other._
+_Give the signature for PERMUTATION that takes two Vectors of integers and returns whether they are permutations of each other_.

 `Bool Z = PERMUTATION(Vector<int> X, Vector<int> Y)`